tableau/TabPy/docs/server-config.md

 ## Logging

-Logging for TabPy is implemented with standart Python logger and can be configured as explained in Python documentation at
+Logging for TabPy is implemented with standard Python logger and can be configured as explained in Python documentation at
 [Logging Configuration page](https://docs.python.org/3.6/library/logging.config.html).